ElliotOusley/CS362_Team_11_Project/User_Documentation.md

 4. **Coding Challenges**
    - Approach a puzzle challenge or puzzle NPC to begin a challenge.
    - Use the coding clocks to build a solution to the programming puzzle.
    - Submit to check correctness; if wrong, you will lose some in-game health.
+   - Players have 3 lives or attempts to answer the question correctly before they have to start the process over again.

 5. **Saving & Loading**
    - Access the **Pause** menu (`Esc` key) to **Save** or **Load** your progress.
-   - The game automatically creates a save file in your user directory (platform-dependent).
+   - The game automatically creates a save file in your user directory (platform-dependent)
+   - Users can return to a saved game by clicking "load game" from main menu options.

 6. **Missing Features (Work in Progress)**
    - **Battle System**: We decided to remove real-time combat due to time constraints; we may add simpler puzzle-combat mechanics in the future.
    - **Additional Puzzles**: Some puzzle areas are placeholders with “Coming Soon!” text.
+   - **Leadership Board**: In lieu of removing the combat battle system, we may decide to implement a leadership board to show rankings based on coding block challenges completed.